 - Stops creditors from calling you at home or at work and harassing you.

 - Stops any attempt to repossess your car or other property.

 - Stops any sheriff sale on your home or other property.

 - Stops gas, electric, water and telephone shut-offs.

 - Stops credit card bills and personal loan bills

 - Stops wage garnishments.

 - Restores most drivers licenses suspended due to a judgment.

-Today filing bankruptcy is considered an appropriate solution to resolving financial problems.
+Today, filing bankruptcy is considered an appropriate solution to resolving financial problems.
 An employer or government agency cannot discriminate against you because you have filed for Bankruptcy Protection.
-Call an experienced Philadelphia Chapter 13 Bankruptcy Attorney today – Call The Law Offices of David M. Offen at (215) 625-9600.
+Call The Law Offices of David M. Offen at (215) 625-9600 to consult an experienced Philadelphia Chapter 13 bankruptcy attorney today.